mangrovedao/mangrove-core/src/AUDIT_TRAIL_2.md

 The external representation of density is not a float but a 96.32 fixed-point number.
 It is easier to manipulate that way.

+### `offer_gasbase` is now `kilo_offer_gasbase`

+The unit is no longer gas but kilogas, and it fits on 9 bits (formerly 24 bits).

+### `gasprice` is now in mwei

+The unit is no longer gwei but gwei, and it fits on 26 bits (formerly 16 bits).

 ## Sniping has been restricted to Cleaning

 Offers can no longer be executed individually ('sniping'), unless their execution ends in failure.
 Otherwise, their execution is reverted.
 We rename 'sniping' to 'cleaning'.

 We could not find a legitimate use for snipe other than the cleaning of failing offers.
 Also, some strategies could be broken by the full snipe functionality.

+## Makers cannot read the offer list during `makerExecute``

+Makers can no longer read the offer list during `makerExecute`` for the following reasons:

+- Prevent makers from distinguishing between a market order and a cleaning.
+To prevent makerExecute from detecting cleaning
+- Avoid the gas cost of keeping the offer list up-to-date for `makerExecute``.
+A number of optimizations are in place which mean that local, leafs, and levels may not be up-to-date.

+Two measures have been added to achieve this:

+- The existing offer list lock is now enforced as a read-lock as well in all the view functions.
+- All fields in the `SingleOrder` struct that pertain to the offer list/tick tree structure are cleared (set to zero) before they are passed to `makerExecute`.

 ## Mangrove is split into two contracts and uses delegatecall internally